-NOTICE 1.
-Date of announcement 14th June 2021 2.
+NOTICE NOTES 1.
+Date of announcement - June 13 th 2022 (a) 2.
 Each year the smaller authority's Annual Governance and Accountability Return (AGAR) needs to be reviewed by an external auditor appointed by Smaller Authorities' Audit Appointments Ltd. The unaudited AGAR has been published with this notice.
 As it has yet to be reviewed by the appointed auditor, it is subject to change as a result of that review.
 Any person interested has the right to inspect and make copies of the accounting records for the financial year to which the audit relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
-For the year ended 31 March 2021, these documents will be available on reasonable notice by application to: (b) Miss Lolly Dawson, Parish Clerk & RFO.
-58 Hercules Road, Hellesdon, Norwich, NR6 5HH Clerk@hoveton-pc.org.uk 07572 349600 commencing on (c) Tuesday 15th June 2021 and ending on (d)Monday 26 July 2021 3.
-Local government electors and their representatives also have: The opportunity to question the appointed auditor about the accounting records; and • The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
-Written notice of an objection must first be given to the auditor and a copy sent to the smaller authority.
-The appointed auditor can be contacted at the address in paragraph 4 below for this purpose between the above dates only.
-4. The smaller authority's AGAR is subject to review by the appointed auditor under the provisions of the Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015 and the NAO's Code of Audit Practice 2015.
-The appointed auditor is: PKF Littlejohn LLP (Ref: SBA Team) 15 Westferry Circus Canary Wharf London E14 4HD (sba@pkf-l.com) 5.
-This announcement is made by (e) Miss Lolly Dawson
+For the year ended 31 March 2022, these documents will be available (a) Insert date of placing of the notice which must be not less than 1 day before the date in (c) below on reasonable notice by application to: (b) Ben Bethell, Parish Clerk and Responsible Financial Officer (b) Insert name, position and address/telephone number/ email address, as appropriate, of the Clerk or other person to which any person may apply to inspect the accounts (c) Insert date, which must be at least 1 day after the date of announcement in (a) above and at least 30 working days before the date appointed in (d) below (d) The inspection period between (c) and (d) must be 30 working days inclusive and must include the first 10 working days of July.
+London E14 4HD (sba@pkf-l.com) 5.
+This announcement is made by (e) Ben Bethell - Clerk and RFO (e) Insert name and position of person placing the notice - this person must be